nurule-com/runpod-flag-embedding-m3/README.md

 ## Performance Considerations

 - The worker uses an asynchronous handler to improve concurrency
+- **Multiple model instances** are loaded to better utilize available GPU memory
+- The worker can handle multiple concurrent requests, each using a different model instance
+- Dynamic concurrency adjustment based on request rate
 - While the model inference itself is synchronous, the async implementation allows for better handling of multiple requests
 - By default, all texts are processed in a single model call, which is more efficient but requires more memory
 - Batch processing can be enabled by setting a positive `batchSize` value